Lčovice

 Lčovice is a municipality and village in Prachatice District in the South Bohemian Region of the Czech Republic.
 It has about 100 inhabitants.

 Etymology

-The original name of the village was probably Lščovice and is derived from the old personal name Lščov, meaning "the village of Lščov's people".
+The initial name of the village was probably Lščovice and was derived from the personal name Lščov, meaning "the village of Lščov's people".
 The village was also called Elčovice.

 Geography

 Lčovice is located about 15 km northwest of Prachatice and 47 km northwest of České Budějovice.
 It lies in the Bohemian Forest Foothills.
-The highest point is a contour line on the northern border of the municipal territory, at 760 m above sea level.
+The highest point is a contour line on the northern border of the municipal territory at 760 m above sea level.
 The Volyňka river flows through the municipality.

 The built-up area of the village consists of two urbanistically separated parts.
 The upper part is spread over a hill, and the lower part is situated in the valley of the Volyňka.

 History

 The first written mention of Lčovice is from 1321, when it was owned by Zbraslav of Lčovice (in Latin Sbraslao de Ebizouiz).
 In 1360, the village was acquired by King Charles IV as escheat, and he donated it to Bušek of Velhartice.
 At the turn of the 14th and 15th centuries, the village with a fortress became a property of Lords of Čestice.

 In the early 17th century, Lčovice was acquired by Lord Bernart of Hodějov by marriage, but properties of the Hodějov family were confiscated after the Battle of White Mountain, and Lčovice was bought by Jindřich Michal Hýzrle.
 He had rebuilt the fortress into an early Baroque castle with Renaissance elements.
 He sold the estate in 1694.
 Lčovice changed hands frequently in the following decades, and the castle was modified several times.

 After the reform in 1848, Lčovice became an administrative part of Malenice.
 From 1930 to 1960, it was a sovereign municipality.
 From 1961 to 1991, it was an administrative part of Čkyně.
 Since 1992, it has been a separate municipality again.